Which Course to Take?

 Which beginning Japanese course should you take?

-Let’s say you have no or nearly no prior knowledge of Japanese.
+Let’s say you have no or nearly no prior knowledge of Japanese and want to study Japanese from the very beginning.

 JPAN011/012 & JPAN0111/112: Beginning Japanese I & II/III & IV

-Choose this option if any of the following apply:
+Choose these courses to fulfill the language requirement if any of the following apply:

-- You don’t mind taking two years to complete your language requirement (4 c.u.).
+1. You don’t mind taking two years to complete your language requirement (4 c.u.)

 If you take JPAN011/012 as a freshman, you will be able to take more courses in your freshman year, but you will have to take JPAN111/112 in your sophomore year to complete the language requirement.
 If you plan to major in Japanese, you will also have to take JPAN211/212: Intermediate Japanese I & II, in your junior year.